AntoineMeheut/AntoineMeheut/README.md

 ### Glad to see you here!
 I am a developer and a manager, yes we can do both.
 I'm responsible for a team that defines, builds, tools and supports development stacks for a large enterprise.
+Our main stacks are: Java, Python, Typescript, .Net and IAC (Infrastructure As Code).
+We are a support center for all project teams and also a shared service center.
 I have always been passionate about computer development, I also like to build bigger things in a group than I could do alone.

 I develop in Java, Python and Javascript, I am also very interested in the DevSecOps activity, in the SRE and above all I like to transmit my knowledge in securing IT developments.